Zimmer Biomet Boosts FY19 Outlook

-WASHINGTON (dpa-AFX) - While reporting financial re second quarter, Zimmer Biomet Holdings Inc. (ZBH) on Friday raised its adjusted and sales growth outlook for the full-year 2019 to reflect the progress made in the first half of the year.
+WASHINGTON (dpa-AFX) - While reporting financial results for the second quarter, Zimmer Biomet Holdings Inc. (ZBH) on Friday raised its adjusted and sales growth outlook for the full-year 2019 to reflect the progress made in the first half of the year.

 For fiscal 2019, the company now expects adjusted earnings in a range of $7.75 to $7.90 per share on projected sales growth of flat to 0.5 percent from last year.